Soroban: Brief history

 The soroban's physical resemblance is derived from the suanpan but the number of beads is identical to the Roman abacus, which had four beads below and one at the top.

 Most historians on the soroban agree that it has its roots on the suanpan's importation to Japan via the Korean peninsula around the 14th century.
+(Note: Some sources give a date of introduction of around 1600.)
 When the suanpan first became native to Japan as the soroban (with its beads modified for ease of use), it had two heavenly beads and five earth beads.
 But the soroban was not widely used until the 17th century, although it was in use by Japanese merchants since its introduction.
 Once the soroban became popularly known, several Japanese mathematicians, including Seki Kōwa, studied it extensively.
 These studies became evident on the improvements on the soroban itself and the operations used on it.

 In the construction of the soroban itself, the number of beads had begun to decrease.
 In around 1850, one heavenly bead was removed from the suanpan configuration of two heavenly beads and five earth beads.
 This new Japanese configuration existed concurrently with the suanpan until the start of the Meiji era, after which the suanpan fell completely out of use.
 In 1891, Irie Garyū further removed one earth bead, forming the modern configuration of one heavenly bead and four earth beads.
 This configuration was later reintroduced in 1930 and became popular in the 1940s.